MaciejKolibabski/MaciejKolibabski/README.md

 - 👋 Hi, I’m @MaciejKolibabski
 - 👀 I’m interested in automotive and business
 - 🌱 I’m currently learning ...
-JAVA, SQL, DOCKER, BI
+SQL, JAVA, Python, PowerBI
 - 💞️ I’m working at Accenture
 - 📫 How to reach me ...